ChainZilla/chamspv/README.md

 # chameleon spv
-Projects that are interested in adding new servers to their respective coins should do so in the following format
+Projects that are interested in adding new electrum servers for their respective blockchains should do so in the following format

 ```
 "CHIPS":[